mas-chat/mas/doc/MAS-client-API.md

   "mapping": {
     "m42": {
+      "name": "Mr Anderson",
-      "nick": "neo"
+      "nick": {
+        "MAS": "neo",
+        "IRCNet": "neo__"
+      }
     },
     "m144": {
+      "name": "Just Morpheus",
-      "nick": "morpheus"
+      "nick": {
+        "MAS": "morpheus",
+        "IRCNet": "joe",
+        "FreeNode": "jsguru"
+      }
     },
+    "i300": {
+      "name": "T. Rinity",
-    "m300": {
+      "nick": {
-      "nick": "trinity"
+        IRCNet: "trinity"
       }
     }
   }
+}
 ```

 Server can send USERS command to update information that it sent in earlier USERS command.
 This happends for example when any user changes his nick.
+Note that the ```nick``` attribute is a hash, user can have different nicks in different networks.

+The first USERS notification arrives immediately after 'initok' and contains an entry for the API user itself.

 ### FRIENDS